sorlok/FF5Rando/README.md

 ## Limitations

-* The game will (rarely) crash with no error in the logs.
-Hopefully Auto-Save will protect you here.
 * Only World 1 is randomized for now.
 The plan is to get Worlds 2 and 3, each with their own unlock conditions, and then the final dungeon + boss.
 But I'm keeping it small for now.
 * All bosses except Crystal bosses and Ramuh give you an extra "check".
 Crystal bosses don't because crystals already give you multiple checks.
 Ramuh doesn't because I can't figure out how to hack battle events. :)
   * Karlabos and Cray Claw cannot be fought, but that's mostly because I can't figure out a good way to hook the events.